Arronk/My-Coding-Journey/LogR2.md

 Another long day and late start in the evening.
 Decided to keep going on the Udemy course and implemented a setInterval function that counts down to 0 in the console and then logs Ring Ring Ring!!! when it hit's zero seconds

+## Day 21: 08.08.2018

+### Progress: Did some more work on Advanced Developer Bootcamp on Udemy

+Finished the async section of the course and moved onto the AJAX section.
+Mostly just basic exercises and I think some more meaty projects are not too far away.
+Still struggle with these callback functions but i'm hopeful with practice it will become second nature.